-- Using a price of \$1,350 per oz for gold, the after-tax NPV based on a 5% discount rate is \$220.1 million with an IRR of 33.4%. - Estimated start up capital of \$160 million (based on Brazilian Reais ('R\$') 2.00 to \$1.00). - Global Measured plus Indicated mineral resource of 936,600 ounces (inclusive of mineral reserves) with another 587,300 ounces in the Inferred category. - Additional opportunities for future conversion of resources to reserves and resource growth, reduction in capital and increased mill feed grade.
+- Proven and probable open-pit reserves of 20.9 million tonnes at 1.24 g/t Au for 830,200 ounces of gold (based on a \$950 per ounce gold pit-shell). - Initial 8-year mine life at a mill throughput of approximately 7,000 tonnes per day utilizing conventional open-pit mining and crushing-grinding with CIL recovery of gold. - Using a price of \$1,350 per oz for gold, the after-tax NPV based on a 5% discount rate is \$220.1 million with an IRR of 33.4%. - Estimated start-up capital of \$160 million (based on Brazilian Reais ('R\$') 2.00 to \$1.00). - Global Measured plus Indicated mineral resource of 936,600 ounces (inclusive of mineral reserves) with another 587,300 ounces in the Inferred category.

+Additional opportunities for future conversion of resources to reserves and resource growth, reduction in capital and increased mill feed grade.

 The Feasibility Study was amended on November 15, 2011 (the "Amended RDM Technical Report") to reflect updated qualified persons certificates and filed on that date on SEDAR, which is accessible at www.SEDAR.com.
 In addition, an addendum to the Amended RDM Technical Report was issued by Golder Associates Brasil Consultoria e Projectos Ltda., and filed on SEDAR on November 15, 2011.
-This addendum primarily reflected the agreement by the Corporation with the Brazilian authorities that the Corporation would undertake to construct the tailing impoundment area so that it is impervious.
-The extra cost to the Corporation on this additional work has yet to be finalized, but it is anticipated that some or all of it may be covered by the contingency portion of the estimated start-up capital budget for RDM.
+This addendum primarily reflected the agreement by the Corporation with the Brazilian authorities that the Corporation would undertake to construct the tailing impoundment area so that it is impervious along with some additional environmental work.
+The extra cost for this additional work that has been imposed on the Corporation, along with certain scope changes that have been implemented to enhance future operations is estimated at approximately \$15 million.